-- individual animal identification;
+- individual animal identification

-- record keeping;
+- record keeping

-- prompt isolation of sick animals;
+- prompt isolation of sick animals

-- separation of females giving birth;
+- separation of females giving birth

-- increased cleanliness of birthing environment;
+- increased cleanliness of the birthing environment

-- disinfection of equipment between animals; and
+- disinfection of equipment between animals

-- single use needles for injections.
+- single use needles for injections

-How would the CFIA respond to an outbreak of scrapie in Canada?
+CFIA's response to an outbreak of scrapie

-- strict decontamination of infected premises; and
+- strict cleaning and disinfection of the infected premises; and

 Owners whose animals are ordered destroyed may be eligible for compensation.